 He further commented during testimony this month that his wife is aware of multiple offshore accounts worth hundreds of thousands of dollars he had setup before faking his own death, and that he believes she is holding out on cashing those in until child support proceedings are complete.
 The estranged wife expressed visible shock over the accusation, relying on her attorney to respond by pointing out discrepancies in written communication around the subject the husband and wife have exchanged since incarceration.
 Contact best criminal defense Sanford, fl for more information about criminal defense law and other types of law.

 The Indiana man claims to have been acting in the interest of his family when attempting to fake his own death, under the impression they would have received $10 million in life insurance benefits as a result.
 He claims to have been high on illegally obtained Oxycontin and tethered to a bag full of gold worth $2 million when he parachuted from his plane, a bag he claims to have lost in a river upon landing.
 The father has been diagnosed with bipolar disorder since entering prison in 2009.
-This case was then taken to a Chevy Chase Divorce Lawyer.
+This case was then taken to Weston personal injury lawyer Robert Baker.